enriquepablo/modus_ponens/README.md

 modus_ponens_derive = "0.1.0"
 ```

 Now, the grammar.
+It is Pest that interprets this grammar,
+so look up the [Pest documentation][16] for its syntax.
 Since we can use unicode, we'll do so.
 For the "sub-taxon" predicate we'll use `⊆`, and for belongs, `∈`.
 We also need names for the individuals and taxons,
 for which we'll use strings of lower case latin letters.